Kevinlega/CCOM4030/README.md

 8. As a user I would like my stored data to be secure.
 Validate user input to avoid compromising resources and / or data.
 (Enrique)

 9. As a user I would like to have a list of contacts that I could then add to my projects.
-Also to be able to send friend request and reject and accept them.
+Also to be able to send friend requests and reject or accept them.
 (Kevin)

 10. As a user I would like my credentials to be stored in the system so that I do not have to enter my email and password at all times. (iOS David and Android Kevin the storing and loading of the credentials and Enrique the fingerprint handler)